Lenny Cooke: 2001–2002

 When Cooke's fame was at its peak, he was hanging out with celebrities like Fat Joe and Foxy Brown and was a regular at Club Chaos and Cheetahs Gentlemen’s Club.
 He owned a Lincoln Navigator (which was later repossessed) and had a line of credit drawn against his future earnings.
 When Cooke decided to sign with an agent before the draft, he was given $350,000 in cash at a hotel meeting.
 Cooke spent all of the money within 18 months.
 First, he bought every home and away jersey at the NBA Store.
 Then, he went to Jacob the Jeweler and bought a $10,000 watch.
 Later, he bought a house and a car for his mother.

 Car accident

-Cooke was in a car accident in December 2004 that resulted in a broken shin, broken femur, and months of being confined in a wheelchair.
+Cooke was in a car accident in December 2004 that resulted in a broken shin, broken femur, and months of using a wheelchair for mobility.
 Cooke says that if Master P hadn't paid for the surgery, his left leg would have been amputated.
 The accident occurred in Beverly Hills where his Long Beach Jam teammate, Nick Sheppard, was driving and lost control of his car, crashing into a light post.
 Cooke spent a week in a coma and underwent two surgeries to have a pair of rods inserted into his leg that stretched from his hip to his ankle.